Haisu520/Deep-Learning-Based-Prediction-of-Protein-Stability-Changes-G-for-Insertion-and-Deletion-Mutations/README.md

-The modified version of IndeLLM can be accessed on web link:https://colab.research.google.com/drive/1mp4fc9P6Z0hMjC4iFPLi01R4Rvo00wEB#scrollTo=4XuDbBG-GBFd, with adding benchmarking part, batch processing datasets
+The modified version of IndeLLM can be accessed on web link:https://colab.research.google.com/drive/1mp4fc9P6Z0hMjC4iFPLi01R4Rvo00wEB#scrollTo=4XuDbBG-GBFd, with adding benchmarking part, batch processing datasets.
+"Model.ipynb" refers to the codes for the whole work.